Lockszmith/MySlackEdits/git rebase conflict resolution.md

 ################################
 commit 01
-commit 02 -- FROM
-commit 03 -- HEAD
+commit 02 -- FROM (FeatureA) merged into main commit 03 -- HEAD on main commit 04
-commit 04
 commit 05
 commit 06